|MB BS||JIPMER, Pondicherry University, India|

 Dr Padman also undertook basic research looking at biological reaction to conventional and newer polyethylenes used in arthroplasty at the University of Leeds.
 He was awarded the Masters in Research in 2004 from the University of Leeds after submitting his dissertation.

 Dr Padman first developed an interest in Paediatric Orthopaedics during the course of his residency in JIPMER, when he studied the role of fractional differential distraction in the correction of neglected and relapsed clubfeet in children.
-The results of this study were submitted to the Pondicherry University as a dissertation as part of his Masters.

-Paediatric Orthopaedic fellowship at Sheffield Children’s Hospital after being appointed as the National Fellow in Paediatric Orthopaedics and Trauma Surgery.
+He completed his Paediatric Orthopaedic fellowship at Sheffield Children’s Hospital after being appointed as the National Fellow in Paediatric Orthopaedics and Trauma Surgery.
 During the fellowship, he was exposed to the full range and breadth of the various disciplines of Paediatric Orthopaedics which included trauma, hip surgery, limb reconstruction, foot and ankle problems, management of neuromuscular pathologies, sports injuries and spinal deformity correction.
 He briefly worked as Consultant Paediatric Orthopaedic Surgeon at Sheffield Children’s Hospital before returning back to India in June 2009.

-Throughout his career, his practice has been focussed almost exclusively on setting up a dedicated and comprehensive Paediatric Orthopaedic service.
+Throughout his career, his practice has been focused almost exclusively on setting up a dedicated and comprehensive Paediatric Orthopaedic service.
 This has given him an opportunity to appreciate first hand the limitations in the way Orthopaedic care is presently delivered to children and has also served as the source of inspiration for setting up CPOD.